jverwaer/RootHairML/README.md

 vertices_e_RC = utils.flip_XY_RC(vertices_e)
 ```

+The `trainData` has a rather simple structure, it keeps images in `{FNAME}.jpg` files and the corresponding annotations in `{FNAME} vertices.csv` files (See paper for precise description of the annotation file format.
+It is the output of ImageJ/Fiji line annotations, where the vertices describing the line segments are stored).
+It uses the structure in the file names to match images with their annotations.
+The batch-wise procedures assume that all `.jpg` files in the folder are training images.

 To create training data from the loaded images, the tracings are first transformed into a root-segmentation mask with `root_segmentation_mask`.
 This function create a np.ndarray mask image containing root-pixels (1), relevant background pixels for making a classification (2) and unclassified pixels (3).
 To do that, buffer zones are used around the images.